bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 _`XOR`ing with `one` will flip the beats of any binary number._

+- [x] Friend Circle Queries
+> You will be given q queries.
+After each query, you need to report the size of the largest friend circle (the largest group of friends) formed after considering that query.

+_Use `Union-Find` (or `Disjoint-Set`) data structure, which has a linear time or almost constant amortized time for `union` and `find`, when both path compression and union by rank/size are applied._

 ## Recursion and Backtracking
  - [x] Recursion: Fibonacci Numbers